 September Equinox marks the arrival of the first day of fall in the northern hemisphere.
 That’s why in the earth’s northern areas, the September Equinox is known as the Fall/Autumn Equinox.
-In 2022, it will occur on Thursday, September 22, at sharp 21:04 Eastern Standard Time (EST).
+In 2023, it will occur on Saturday, September 23, at sharp 06:50 Universal Coordinated Time (UTC).

 Moving ahead, in this article, we will talk about some of the exclusive facts like why there is a mismatch between the north and south equinoxes.
 Or, is the first day of fall in the northern hemisphere actually the official first day of fall or not?
 Therefore, in order to know that in detail, I would suggest you stick with me till the end.
 Let’s dive right in!!!

 What is Equinox?

 There are two ways to define the meaning of equinox.
 These are astronomical and meteorological definitions of Equinox.
 Right now, I am going to explain it on the basis of astronomy.
 That doesn’t mean I won’t be explaining the meteorological definition of equinoxes.
 We will talk about it in a later section.